 Below are our in-depth reviews of each product to highlight the pros and cons, plus why we think it deserves a place in our recommendations.

-Roborock says that the model can run for 3 hours on its 5200mAh battery before it returns to the charging dock.
+With 180 minutes of runtime, the S6 Pure has the longest battery life of all the vacuums compared in this article.
 At 3.8 inches tall and 13.8 inches wide, it’s larger than the average robot vacuum.
 It boasts 1 floor brush, 1 side brush, a 480ml capacity dust bin, and a microfiber mop.

+Unlike the N8 Pro+, this vacuum only has 1 side brush, however, this isn’t too noticeable from the result.
 The impressive 2,000 pascals (pA) of suction power works wonders on both hard floors and carpets, picking up even the smallest particles of dust.
-It’s not as powerful as the more expensive S6 MAX V but offers better value for money.
+It’s not as powerful as the more expensive Roborock S6 MAX V but offers better value for money.

 Best Self-Emptying: Roomba i7+